 Well, even if not as scenic as other routes, it is still a spectacular experience with great views all along.
 There are two reasons why you may want to climb Kilimanajaro on the Marangu route:

 - You absolutely can not, under no circumstances, imagine sleeping in a tent for five nights or more.
 (But don’t think those huts offer luxury accommodation or that there are any amenities.
 There aren’t.
 You get a mattress and pillow – no linen – on a bunk bed, and you get to eat in a crowded dining hall.
 No less and no more.)

 - The other reason to select Marangu is if money is your main consideration, before everything else.
-And you don’t care about scenery, aren’t worried by big crowds, and are willing to accept a reduced chance of success, Marangu is the cheapest option you have.
-(But do yourself a favour and take that optional extra acclimatization day.)
+And you don’t care about scenery, aren’t worried by big crowds, and are willing to accept a reduced chance of summitting, Marangu is the cheapest option available.
+(But please do yourself a favor and take that optional extra acclimatization day.)

-The six day version of the Rongai route (via Mawenzi Tarn hut) is the route of choice for those looking for an easy climb with excellent success rates, but away from the crowds, with great scenery and a wilderness feel to it.
+The six day version of the Rongai route (via the Mawenzi Tarn hut) is the route of choice for those looking for an easy climb with excellent success rates and that is away from the crowds, with great scenery and a wilderness feel to it.

-The extra transport cost makes a Rongai route climb more expensive.
-It is also more expensive because there is less demand and fewer budget operators.
+The extra transport cost makes the Rongai route climb slightly more expensive.
+It is also more pricey because there is less demand, and fewer low cost operators.

 The Rongai route has a reputation of being less scenic, but even if there is not quite as much variety as on Machame, it is still a spectacular route, especially on the later days.
 The camp beneath Mawenzi Peak is one of the most scenic on the mountain.